OpenGenus/cosmos/code/string_algorithms/src/anagram_search/README.md

 - Time Complexity - O(n)

 ### Method 3 (Prime Array Method)   ( used in Ruby program )
-- This method takes an array of first 26 prime numbers .Each number representing a-z characters accordingly.
+- This method takes an array of first 26 prime numbers.
+Each number representing a-z characters accordingly.
-- The product of numbers corresponding to each alphabet in counted for both of the string.
+- The product of numbers corresponding to each alphabet is counted for both of the string.
-- If product is equal then the strings are analgrams.
+- If product is equal then the strings are anagrams.

 - Time Complexity - O(n)